Answered By: E-Resource Queries (Ext)

 Looking for Chinese Journal articles or theses instead?
 Try this FAQ.

-If you are already on an online page that is asking you to pay to access, you can try using the proxy bookmarklet to gain access.
+If you are already on an online page asking you to pay to access, you can try using the proxy bookmarklet to gain access.
 But note the proxy bookmarklet does not work on all databases, for details.

 If you are using Google Scholar to find articles, please use the following official method to access full-text